 6333 W. 3rd St., Los Angeles, CA 90036

-Hours: Monday – Friday 9:00 am to 9:00 pm, Saturday 9:00 am to 8:00 pm, Sunday 10:00 am to 7:00 pm.
-(Keep in mind that many merchants and restaurants keep different hours and are in fact open much earlier.
-Call businesses individually if you have any questions).
+Hours: Monday – Friday 9:00 am to 9:00 pm, Saturday 10:00 am to 9:00 pm, Sunday 10:00 am to 7:00 pm.
+Keep in mind that many merchants and restaurants keep different hours and are in fact open much earlier.
+Call businesses individually if you have any questions.

-What To Do: Walk, shop, and people-watch.
-Take the kids into Kip’s Toyland, a family owned and operated toy store that doesn’t carry anything electronic.
-Stop in at Sticker Planet where you’ll find thousands of stickers before you.
+You can walk, shop, and people-watch while you’re at the Farmers Market.
+Take the kids into Kip’s Toyland, a family-owned and operated toy store that doesn’t carry anything electronic.
+Stop in at Sticker Planet where you’ll see thousands of stickers before you.
 Browse and be tempted by handmade confections at Littlejohn’s English Toffee House, enjoy a donut from Bob’s Donuts, or enjoy some sweets from Dylan’s Candy Bar.
 You can shop for fresh fruits and vegetables, baked items, and meats and seafood.

 Be sure to check out some of the nods to history, including a timeline of the Market, artifacts on display, and vintage memorabilia.

-Special Seasonal Events: The Farmers Market hosts a number of special events throughout the year.
-They recently wrapped up their Friday Night Music series (usually from late May through early September).
-They also host a yearly Mardi Gras celebration, St. Patrick’s Day Celebration, and the annual Gilmore Heritage Auto Show.
+The Farmers Market hosts a number of special events throughout the year.
+In summer, enjoy the Friday Night Music series, which is usually from late May through early September.
+They also host a yearly Mardi Gras celebration, a St. Patrick’s Day Celebration, and the annual Gilmore Heritage Auto Show.

-Parking: Parking is available in two parking lots.
-90 minutes free parking is offered with a free validation with purchase from a Farmers Market merchant.
+Parking: Parking is available in two different parking lots.
+90 minutes of free parking is offered with a free validation with a purchase from a Farmers Market merchant.

 189 The Grove Dr., Los Angeles, CA 90036

-Hours: General hours are Sunday-Thursday 10:00 am to 9:00 pm; Friday and Saturday 10:00 am to 10:00 pm.
+Hours: General hours are Monday-Thursday 10:00 am to 9:00 pm; Friday and Saturday 10:00 am to 10:00 pm, and Sunday 11:00 am to 8:00 pm.
 However, many restaurants and shops keep different hours.
 Call businesses individually if you have any questions.

-A Bit of History: The Grove has become an extremely popular destination, for both locals and tourists.
+The Grove has become an extremely popular destination, for both locals and tourists.
 It opened in 2002 and since then has become much more than a shopping destination.
-It serves as a community gathering-place and recreates a “main street,” where visitors feel at ease and perhaps even transported back in time.
+It serves as a community gathering place and recreates a “main street,” where visitors feel at ease and perhaps even transported back in time.

-What To Eat: Families will find many dining options including well-known restaurants such as The Cheesecake Factory, Wood Ranch BBQ and Grill, and Maggiano’s Little Italy.
-If you’re looking for snacks and/or sweet treats, you’ll find Sprinkles Cupcakes, Häagen-Dazs, See’s Candies, and Wetzel’s Pretzels.
+Families will find many dining options including well-known restaurants such as The Cheesecake Factory, Alma, and La Piazza.
+If you’re looking for snacks or sweet treats, you’ll find Sprinkles Cupcakes, Häagen-Dazs, See’s Candies, and Wetzel’s Pretzels.

-What To Do: The Grove is home to a multiple of retailers including a three-level Barnes and Noble (with a large children’s section), a three-level Nike, and a two-level Apple store.
-You’ll also find the popular American Girl Place, Gap, Janie and Jack, Nordstrom, Pottery Barn Kids, and Pacific Theatres.
+The Grove is home to multiple retailers including a three-level Barnes and Noble (with a large children’s section), a three-level Nike, and a two-level Apple store.
+You’ll also find the popular Gap, Banana Republic, Coach, lulumon, Nordstrom, and Pacific Theatres.

 In addition, you’ll want to try to plan your visit so your family can enjoy a free ride on the Trolley.
 The double-decker Trolley (part of a 1950s Boston street car) travels between The Grove and the Original Farmers Market.